-Mr. Anyiam studied fashion at Howard University in Washington DC where he earned a B.Sc. degree in fashion merchandise and an MFA degree in designing with specialty in fashion designing.
+Anyiam studied fashion at Howard University in Washington, DC, where he earned a B.Sc. degree in fashion merchandise and an MFA degree in designing, with a specialty in fashion designing.
 In 1991, he established Anyiams Creations International after working in the industry for two years.
 He designs under his label “Anyiams” and “Thony Anyiams.”
 Anyiam’s style has been greatly influenced and inspired by the beauty and richness of African culture and people.

 Designer Thony Anyiam is considered the pioneer of the modern Afrocentric style, which according to him, came about in 1988 after his trip to Africa.
-His rise and recognition in the industry is not a surprise to people who have seen his creations.
-In October of 1998, due to tremendous request for his fashion, Thony went on-line with his fashion.
-His web site www.anyiams.com is one of the most popular and exciting fashion sites on the Internet.
+His rise and recognition in the industry do not surprise those who have seen his creations.
+In October of 1998, due to a tremendous request for his fashion, Anyiam went online with his fashion.
+His website www.anyiams.com is one of the most popular and exciting fashion sites on the Internet.

-In 1997, his creation was featured in the highly successful movie “Contact” with Angela Bassett and Jody Foster.
-Thony Creations have been featured in local, national and international print and broadcast media.
-He is the first black designer to have his fashion featured in Brides and Modern Bride (the two leading bridal magazines in the U.S.) in 1995/1996.
-He is the first African designer to be interviewed by the prestigious Associated Press (AP) in 1994.
+In 1997, one of his creations was featured in the highly successful movie Contact with Angela Bassett and Jody Foster.
+AnyiamsCreations have also been featured in local, national, and international print and broadcast media.
+Notably, he was the first black designer to have his fashion featured in Brides and Modern Bride (two leading bridal magazines in the U.S.) in 1995/1996.
+In addition, he was the first African designer to be interviewed by the prestigious Associated Press (AP) in 1994.